BrewBlox/brewblox-documentation/docs/user/control_chains.md

 - A sensor, to measure what you want to control.
 - A setpoint, the target value for the sensor.
-- An actuator, to drive the sensor value towards the setpoint
+- An actuator, to drive the sensor value towards the setpoint.
 - A controller, in our case a *PID*, to calculate what the value for the actuator should be from the sensor and setpoint value.

 In Brewblox, the input of a PID is a *Setpoint*.
 This block contains the target value (setpoint setting) and a link to the sensor.